reimagined/resolve/packages/resolve-query/README.md

 To create a **read model**, pass the following arguments to the `createReadModel` factory function:
 * `eventStore` - a configured [eventStore](../resolve-es) instance.
 * `projection` - functions converting an event stream into a read model storage.
 A projection form is dependent on the used adapter.
 When the default adapter is used, a projection is a map of functions (one function for each event type) which manipulate data in the provided MongoDB-like store.
 * `adapter` - a read model [adapter](../readmodel-adapters) instance.
-A MySQL [adapter](../readmodel-adapters/resolve-readmodel-MySQL) supporting the simple universal query language is used by default.
+A memory [adapter](../readmodel-adapters/resolve-readmodel-memory) supporting the simple universal query language is used by default.

 To create a **view model**, pass the following arguments to the `createViewModel` factory function:
 * `eventStore` - a configured [eventStore](../resolve-es) instance.